stohrendorf/CroftEngine/README.md

 * utfcpp

 ...or use this, and adjust the triplet:
-> `vcpkg install --triplet x64-windows boost glfw3 libpng openal-soft opengl glm zlib libsndfile freetype cimg ffmpeg glew utfcpp`
+> `vcpkg install --triplet x64-windows boost glfw3 libpng openal-soft opengl glm libsndfile freetype cimg ffmpeg glew utfcpp`